francescovisconti/francescovisconti.github.io/_posts/2026-09-22-emigration-electoral-issue.md

 The conservative result makes sense once you sit with it.
-Conservative parties in these countries have generally championed market liberalisation, austerity and privatisation, the policies most plausibly blamed for the brain drain in the first place.
+Conservative parties in these countries have generally championed market liberalisation, austerity and privatisation, the policies plausibly blamed for the brain drain in the first place.
 Voters who feel left behind by departure punish the parties they associate with the departure.

-## Trust is the mechanism
+## Is trust the mechanism?

 The finding I find most interesting concerns incumbents, and it only appears when you stop treating political trust as a nuisance variable.